kantarcise/Android-App-for-Object-Detection/README.md

 # Android-App-for-Object-Detection
-This project is about develop an application using OpenCV &amp; Neural Networks with object detection goal in mind.
+This project is about develop an application using OpenCV &amp; Neural Networks with object detection goal in mind (TinyYOLOv3 in particular).

 <p align="center">
   <img src="screen.jpg">